SmingHub/Sming/docs/source/arch/host/debugging/index.rst

 Required tools and hardware
 ---------------------------

+For ``MacOS``, GDB can be installed via ``brew`` but it requires code-signing.
+This is not a trivial procedure and ``lldb`` is recommended.
+This is installed with the standard xcode development tools.

-A GNU C/C++ debugger is the only requirement for the Host architecture.
+For other development platforms a GNU C/C++ debugger is required.
 Make sure that you have the following executable in your PATH::

     gdb